Final Fantasy III (Nintendo DS)

 Comparing between the USA and Europe versions of the game shows some slight description alignment changes at the bottom.
 The European version of the game has the descriptions set to the far left with no gaps unlike the USA and Japanese versions.

 There are no differences between the USA and European versions of the game while in a battle.
-The Japanese version however uses a different font when you look at the HP of each character, this is mostly due to the fact that the game is in Japanese however.
+The Japanese version however uses a different font when you look at the HP of each character, although it's quite common for the Japanese versions of games to have this difference, as alphabetical and numerical characters tend to use full-width fonts in Japan and get changed to shorter variable-width fonts in the overseas release.